 The downstairs lounge in the Princess Elizabeth suite at Hoar Cross Hall hotel

-After enjoying a G&T on my balcony in the afternoon sun, it was time to join the others downstairs for cocktails before having dinner in the Library which had been specially laid out for the occasion (other hotel guests were dining in the neighbouring Ballroom and there’s also Henry’s which is less formal).
+After enjoying a G&T on my balcony in the afternoon sun, it was time to join the others downstairs for cocktails before having dinner in the Library which had been specially laid out for the occasion (other hotel guests were dining in the neighbouring Ballroom and there’s also Henry’s which is less formal – both have a la carte dining).

-While it was a private function we were dining from the same menu so were able to experience the currently AA-rosette food, which is themed on a classic English style, with ham hock terrine and smoked salmon mousse among the starters and duck breast, fillet steak and duo of park in the mains.
+As it was a private function we were dining from the same menu, so were able to experience the AA-rosette food, which is themed on a classic English style, with ham hock terrine and smoked salmon mousse among the starters and duck breast, fillet steak and duo of park in the mains.

 King scallops and butternut puree